Reading Time: 18 minutes

 The five W’s: who, what, when, where, and why should be answered clearly and early in every press release.

 In most effective press releases, all five appear in the first paragraph, right after the dateline.
 This structure helps journalists, search engines, and AI tools quickly understand the news without digging for context.
+Think of it this way: if a journalist can’t extract all five W’s from your lead paragraph without scrolling, the release needs another pass.

 Kristen Klepac